Andrew Davis Bruce: Post-World War II

 After the surrender of Japan, Bruce served as the military governor of Hokkaidō.
 In 1946, he was transferred to be, briefly, commander of the 7th Infantry Division which was occupying Korea.
 He returned to the United States in October 1947, becoming deputy army commander of the Fourth Army stationed at Fort Sam Houston in Texas.
 His primary responsibilities were to assist with the training activities of the Reserve Officers' Training Corps (ROTC), National Guard and Organized Reserve Corps of five states.

 Bruce became commandant of the Armed Forces Staff College in Norfolk, Virginia, in early July 1951 and was promoted to the three-star rank of lieutenant general on July 30, 1951.
 He retired from the U.S. Army on July 31, 1954.

-Bruce's decorations included the Distinguished Service Cross, Army Distinguished Service Medal with oak leaf cluster, Navy Distinguished Service Medal, Legion of Merit, the Bronze Star, an Air Medal and the Purple Heart.
+Bruce's decorations during his long military career included the DSC, the Army DSM with oak leaf cluster, the Navy DSM, the Legion of Merit, the Bronze Star, an Air Medal, and the Purple Heart.